O-tero/Serverless-CDK/README.md

 - Domain setup in Namecheap
 - SSL cert request from AWS Cert Manager (ACM).
 It require manual CNAME setup for domain verification from ACM.
 - AWS API Gateway HTTP API request authorizer.
-AWS CDK seems to be lacking on this as of now (Aug 2020).
-There's no method to properly set this up in apigatewayv2 class.
 - X-Ray setup

 ## Things can be improved